rklymentiev/py-for-neuro/chapters/chapter0.md

 A: You don't have to install Python for this course since you can use Python code windows on this website (built on [Binder](https://mybinder.org/)).
 However, you might install Python at some point to start doing your own analysis, otherwise what's the point?
 I will show the best way on how to install Python in the following part.

-**Q: Will this course make me a super proficient computational neuroscientist and increase my popularity in the industry?**
+**Q: Will this course make me a super proficient computational neuroscientist and increase my popularity in the industry/academia?**

 A: Not quite.
-This course will introduce you to the basics of programming, but later is your own choice if you want to use this knowledge in your work/research.
+This course will introduce you to the basics of programming, but later is your own choice if you want to apply this knowledge in your work/research.

 **Q: Will this course introduce me to Python programming so later I can apply this knowledge doing more advanced stuff, like Machine Learning?**

 A: Exactly!
 This course will show you the main concepts of programming and the most popular Python packages, so later you can apply your knowledge to deal with more complex stuff, such as models building.

+**Q: Will this course be updated and include more advanced topics in the future (e.g., fMRI data processing, calcium imaging data analysis)?**

+A: No, mainly for the reasons described in the previous answer.

 **Q: I have spotted a typo/error, where do I report it?**